Updated May 12, 2020

 As soon as your tenant informs you that they're looking to move out, start looking for your next renters.
 Getting an apartment rented takes time; potential tenants need to find your property, walkthrough, make their decision, sign leases, and so on.
 Moving isn't a fast process, so give yourself the best chance to keep your apartment filled by listing it as early as possible.

-2. Watch Your Advertising
+3. Watch Your Advertising

 Today's technology makes keeping all your properties rented easier than ever.
-Between rental listing apps, market rent rate calculators, and neighborhood search tools, there are plenty of online resources to keep your rental properties full.
-Subscribe to Rentometer's email newsletter to stay up-to-date on the latest trends in rental housing.
+Between rental listing apps and neighborhood search tools and tenant screening apps, there are plenty of online resources to keep your rental properties full.

 You could start pre-screening tenants and have them on a waiting list based on your current leases.
 Yes, those tenants may find other homes in the meantime, but if you have a list of pre-qualified tenants available to call when your current tenant gives notice, you'll be ahead of the game.
 During the pre-screening process, be upfront about the unit availability and the overall process, so potential tenants understand they are on a waitlist and when they will be contacted.